te-sa/login-page/README.md

 - [X] add feature to set username and password
 - [ ] make it so files can only be opened by certain users (encrypt files?)
 - [ ] allow users to close current document without exiting program

+More things to learn about:
+- using RegEx
+- unit testing